-If you make an error entering data and you notice it before typing the $\leftarrow J$ (return/enter) key, you can correct the error by using the backspace key, delete key or the \leftarrow key to erase the error, and type the correct entry.
-If you type $\leftarrow J$ (return/enter) before noticing the error, you can move back to the incorrect entry by using the \uparrow key, and then retype the number.
+If you make an error entering data and you notice it before typing the (return/enter) key, you can correct the error by using the backspace key, delete key or the + key to erase the error, and type the correct entry.
+If you type + (return/enter) before noticing the error, you can move back to the incorrect entry by using the † key, and then retype the number.

-4See Appendix A for guidelines to completing the Dairy Farm Business Summary check-in form.
+^{}See Appendix A for guidelines to completing the Dairy Farm Business Summary check-in form.

 The top of the first page of our sample farm check-in form is shown below.
-We will call our sample farm number 38006 and we have written the number in the block labelled "For Cornell Use Only".
+We will call our sample farm number 38006 and we have written the number in the space labelled "Processing number".